 Students must be enrolled in school for the full year or have entered school within the first eleven days of the semester to be eligible to play during that semester.
 Upon entering the freshman year, students are eligible to compete for eight consecutive semesters.

-All questions of eligibility should be addressed to the Athletic Director.
+All questions of eligibility should be addressed to the Director of Athletics.

 Mr. Bill Gallagher ’71